 |activity||course points||percent of total grade|

 |all other homework||scaled to 24||12%|

 Your quiz score will be capped at 70% of the maximum total points, then scaled to 16.
 Similarly, your homework score will be capped at 90% of the maximum total points, then scaled to 24.

 You are expected to keep up with the classwork.
 There will occasionally be time devoted in lab to helping you catch up or solidify your understanding of the material.
 Homeworks assigned in one lab section are due at the start of the next section unless otherwise specified.
 You will be expected to submit homework on time, and to take quizzes on the day they are assigned.
-Quizzes are online, and thus may be taken outside of the lab room.
-You will receive credit for at most four quizzes taken outside of your lab section.
-Any quiz assigned in one lab section must be completed by the start of the next lab section to earn any credit.
+Quizzes must be taken in lab, during the section in which they are assigned.

 Your letter grade will be determined by total course points, as shown in the following table: